JWalshe86/ChatApp/docs/ChatAppPartTwo.md

 <ul id="onlineUsers"></ul>

-// Get the signed-in user's name from the Razor page model const user = "@User.Identity.Name"; // Uses the logged-in user's name from the server-side model
+// In JavaScript - Get the signed-in user's name from the Razor page model const user = "@User.Identity.Name"; // Uses the logged-in user's name from the server-side model
 ```
 ### **Tracking Online Users in `ChatHub`**